PrivSec-dev/privsec.dev/content/os/Linux-Desktop-Hardening.md

 ### Disable Simultaneous Multithreading (SMT)

-[SMT](https://en.wikipedia.org/wiki/Simultaneous_multithreading) has been the cause of numerous hardware vulnerabilities, and subsequent patches for those vulnerabilities often come with performance penalties that negate most of the performance gain given by SMT.
-If you followed the “kernel hardening” section above, some kernel parameters already disable SMT.
+[SMT](https://en.wikipedia.org/wiki/Simultaneous_multithreading) has been the cause of numerous hardware vulnerabilities, and subsequent patches for those vulnerabilities often come with performance penalties that negate a lot of the performance gain given by SMT.
+If you followed the “Hardening Boot Parameters” section above, some kernel parameters already disable SMT.
 If the option is available to you, we recommend that you disable it in your firmware as well.

 ### Hardened Memory Allocator